carrfa/azure-demo/README.md

-# azure-demo
+# Deploy from Github to Azure using Spacelift
-deploy to Azure
+Demo repo to deploy ressources to Azure using IaC on GitHub and Spacelift CD